 Description: Covers various collaborative roles required of service providers in education, with an emphasis on team interaction and meeting the needs of students with special needs in inclusion settings.
-Must have completed all courses from Block II.

 Description: A study and application of curriculum, methods, classroom organization, and management for students with mild disabilities in math and science.
 Must be taken concurrently with SPED 4712, SPED 4713, and SPED 3752.